simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 ```

 * The first command downloads the official ollama image from Dockerhub.
 * The second runs ollama in the background, setting up a folder on your home directory called ".ollama" for storage.
-It listens for traffic on port 11434, which is exactly what the SpringAI client will expect.
+It listens for traffic on port 11434, which is exactly what the SpringAI model expects by default.
 * The third command instructs ollama to download the llama2 model.
 Once this is done the container will respond to requests targeting the given model.

 Warning - these models are LARGE; the llama2 model will be a 4GB download.
 Llama3 is closer to 40!